< Go to Backpacking Water Treatment

-Cons: No separate storage for clean and dirty hoses, expensive, hard to collect water from small or non-flowing sources
+Cons: No separate storage for clean and dirty hoses, expensive, hard to collect water from small or non-flowing sources.

-The hollow fiber filter in the Platypus GravityWorks is effective against protozoa and bacteria, but not viruses.
+The hollow fiber filter is effective against protozoa and bacteria, but not viruses.
 For what it does sterilize, this is a very reliable system.
 It is ideal for backpacking in North America where Giardia is the biggest concern, but would not be the best option for international travel.

 Ease of Use